CLI Reference

 - Jira — issue tracking and gate escalation

-- Slack — pipeline notifications via webhook
+- Slack — pipeline notifications via webhook channel

 - Google — Drive, Docs, and Sheets access